Barrowclift/Environment/README.markdown

 6. Change the "Target" to `"C:\Program Files\JPSoft\TCCLE14x64\tcc.exe" /k "C:\Program Files\JPSoft\TCCLE14x64\batrc.bat"`, changing your paths for custom installs as necessary
 7. Change the "Start in" to `"C:\Users\MyUsername"`, or wherever you want new windows to open in by default.
 8. You're done!
 Launch TCC/LE, right click the menu bar and click "Properties" to change font size, window dimensions, and base colors as you like.
 Also, enter `option` in the command line to launch a different, more detailed usage options window should you want to change my prefered options in the provided `TCMD.INI` file.

+### Keyboard Shortcuts

+I use [AutoHotKey](https://autohotkey.com) to edit the standard Windows shortcuts to match the macOS's shortcuts since they're *much* easier to perform.
+The provided script changes Windows text selection, save, cut, copy, paste, and undo/redo shortcuts to macOS's standards.
+Install [AutoHotKey](https://autohotkey.com), run it, right click it's icon in the Notification Area, then click "Edit this Script".
+Copy and paste the contents of [Modified_hotkey.ahk](https://raw.githubusercontent.com/Barrowclift/Environment/master/Windows/Modified_hotkey.ahk)) into the new window, save, then right click the icon again and click "Reload This Script".
+You're comfortable shortcuts should now work!

 Sublime Text
 ------------